- 08 Aug 2023

 Notifications

-The final sections of the Event Grid Automated Task configuration blade include the notification configuration section, where users can configure the desired configured Notification channels and email address(es) to receive notifications for a group or individually.
+The final section of the Event Grid Automated task configuration blades include the notification configuration section, where users can configure the desired Notification channels and email address(es) to receive notifications for a group or individually.

-Multiple email addresses can also be provided so that a group of users can get notifications and stay in touch.
+Multiple email addresses can also be provided so that a group of users can get notifications and stay connected.